 Oatmeal:

-On the other side of the aisle, I went to get the oatmeal.
-I always buy the raw oats in a can or vacuum-packed container.
-But I couldn’t help notice the convenient single serve packages that were there.
-They come with different flavorings.
-It didn’t’ take me long to put down the box.
-Not only was their sugar in high amounts in the packets, there were also different kinds of sugars and all kinds of flavorings and flavor enhancers that can be detrimental to health in many different ways.
+On the other side of the aisle, I went to get the oatmeal (porridge for your Europeans).
+I always buy the raw rolled oats in a can or vacuum-packed container.
+But I couldn’t help notice the convenient single-serve packages.
+After reading the ingredients, that include different kinds of sugars and flavor enhancers that can be detrimental to your health, this item went back on the shelf.

 Yogurt: